janniks/prepare-commit-msg/README.md

 1. Make sure the is script executable by running `chmod +x prepare-commit-msg`
 1. Enjoy!
 Test it by committing anything!

-## Uninstall :confounded:
-If you're unhappy with this git hook:

-* Simply run `rm -rf .git/hooks/prepare-commit-msg` to uninstall locally
-* Or run `rm -rf ~/.git-template/hooks/prepare-commit-msg` to uninstall globally

-Please let me know what you didn't like!

 ## Usage :wrench:

-- If no issue number is found in the branch name, the commit message _will not be changed_.
+- If no issue number is found in the branch name, the commit message _will not be modified_.
-- If the commit message already contains an issue number, the commit message _will not be changed_.
+- If the commit message already contains an issue number, the commit message _will not be modified_.

 ### Examples